AUID — authID Inc.

 2. Strategic Updates and Business Highlights

-- Partnerships with established firms like Prove and MajorKey are expanding, with new product integrations underway.
+- Partnerships with established players like Prove and MajorKey are expected to drive further growth and market validation.

 3. Forward Guidance and Outlook